paulfranceschi/index-page/README.md

 <img align="right" width="25%" src="https://github.com/pilinu/okchakko-project/blob/main/logo/okchakko-project-logo.png">

 # index_page
-The index page for the okchakko project's online translator
+The aim of this project is to write a better index page for the okchakko translator project, under the MIT license.

 ## current url
 The current index page is located at the following address: